Emergya/peer-dockerfiles/README.rst

 Also, this line can be removed from that section::

   - dev-env/dj_logs:/opt/peer/var/log

+The entire section volumes_from should also be removed from the peerdev container definition, and then, the container definition for gitdata is unused and can be also removed.

 Be aware that the django settings file at ``/host/path/to/peer`` will override the one added during `Image configuration for the development environment`_.